-If you haven’t got a van of your own and are visiting from overseas to tour the UK motorhome rental could be your best option.
+If you haven’t got a van of your own and are planning on a UK staycation this summer, motorhome rental could be your best option.
+And there are some good deals to be had, which we’ll tell you about in this article.

-Hiring a campervan or RV also gives you the chance to ‘try before you buy’ so you can dip your toes into van life before spending your hard-earned cash.
+Not only will you have an awesome holiday but hiring a campervan gives you the chance to ‘try before you buy’ so you can dip your toes into van life before spending thousands on a motorhome of your own.

-But before you do, this page will tell you what you need to know about motorhome rental and all the questions you should ask a hire company, whether you’re a solo traveller, a couple or family group.
+But before you rent an RV, this page will tell you what you need to know about motorhome rental and all the questions you should ask a hire company, whether you’re a solo traveller, a couple or family group.

 - Motorhome rental – for your touring holiday